Consumer Council: ESG Reporting Guide and Listing Rules of the Hong Kong stock market

 Following the Hong Kong Exchanges and Clearing Limited (HKEX)’s release of the Consultation Paper on Review of the Environmental, Social and Governance Reporting Guide and Related Listing Rules, the Council submitted its views and suggestions on protecting retail investors’ interests when it comes to sustainable investing in the Hong Kong stock market in July 2019.
 Among the recommendations, the Council suggested that the proposed ESG Reporting Guide of HKEX should render mandatory the disclosure of listed e-commerce companies’ usage of packaging materials and the reduction thereof.
 Further, the Council recommends the HKEX require listed companies to disclose internal statistics on customer satisfaction and relevant listed companies’ use of antibiotics in their supply chains.

 The latest version of HKEX's Main Board Listing Rules – Appendix 27 Environment, Social and Governance Reporting Guide does include disclosure guides on supply chain management and the use of packaging materials.

-Public Education

-Public education is another task undertaken by the Consumer Council through a number of programmes and publications that are particularly targeted towards young students and the elderly population.

-Sustainable Education

-The Council took part in promoting the theme of “Tackling Plastic Pollution” on the World Consumer Rights Day 2021 (15 March 2021).
-The Council produced a short video on social media and published an article and editorial piece in the CHOICE Magazine in March 2021 to raise public awareness on the issue of plastic waste and the 7Rs (rethink, refuse, reuse, recycle, repair and replace).

-To nurture sustainable consumption habits among the youth, the Council continued to run the “Earth 2038’s Learning Journey of Sustainable Consumption” in the 2020/21 school year.
-Funding support was provided by the Commerce and Economic Development Bureau for the programme to be sustained to 2022/23 school years.
-In the 2020/21 school year, there were a total of 30 primary schools with around 3,770 students participated.

-Education on consumption habits and values

-To educate and encourage healthy consumption habits among students, the Council partnered with HKEdCity and launched a Pilot Partnership Scheme named ‘Smart Shopper Go Go Goal’ which aims at facilitating senior primary students to acquire the essential knowledge and skills for making informed consumption choices.

-The council also launched the annual Consumer Culture Study Award in collaboration with the Education Bureau for the studying of positive consumer values.
-Over 80,000 students from 368 secondary schools participated and conducted studies on consumer issues.

-Also, a workshop named ‘Design consumption 99%’ was launched as a sequel to the above Award in the 2020/21 school year with the participation of over 280 students and teachers, aiming to study daily consumer habits and issues.